Viper-Dude/EliteMining/README.md

 - **Installer**: Run `EliteMiningSetup.exe` for complete installation with VoiceAttack profile
 - **Portable**: Extract `EliteMining_3.9.0-beta.zip` for manual installation

+### Included Components
+The EliteMining installer includes the required **EliteVA plugin**.
+You do not need to download EliteVA separately — it is already bundled for convenience.

 ### Manual Installation Steps:
 1. Download the latest *.zip release from [this repository](https://github.com/Viper-Dude/EliteMining/releases)